 Best-Selling Author & Speaker

 Bob Goff is the New York Times Best-Selling Author of Love Does, as well as an attorney, adjunct professor & founder of nonprofit human rights organization Restore International.
-In Bob also serves as the Hon.
+Bob also serves as the Hon.
 Consul for the Republic of Uganda to the United States.

 Scholar, Activist, Servant & Lover of Music